 It is not safe to drink the tap water in Indonesia.
 Bottled mineral water is safe and available everywhere (please bring a reusable water bottle to help us reduce the amount of plastic waste generated during the tour).
 The majority of alcoholic drinks are usually inexpensive, but in some areas the sale of alcohol is prohibited (or it is difficult and expensive to get hold of) due to religious reasons.
-Coffee and tea are commonly found across the country.
+Coffee and tea are commonly found across the country but are usually not of the taste/standard familiar in the west, so if you have particular preferences for hot drinks, it would be worth bringing your own supply with you.
+Note that getting fresh milk is not often possible on most of our tours, powdered milk or UHT might should be possible in most places, but shouldn't be taken for granted.
+Most coffee comes in a 3-in-1 packet containing coffee, powdered milk, and sugar and is not to everyone's taste as they are usually very sweet!

-Mealtimes are likely to be somewhat flexible depending on our birding or travel plans for the day and so if you need to eat food at a specific time of day (e.g. to accompany any medication you are on) we recommend that you bring snacks to supplement the meals, such as cereal bars/protein bars, dried fruit etc. There may be the opportunity to purchase some snacks from a convenience store/bakery while we are passing through the cities, however, if you want items that are recognizable then it is probably best to bring these from home.
+Mealtimes are likely to be somewhat flexible depending on our birding or travel plans for the day and so if you need to eat food at a specific time of day (e.g. to accompany any medication you are on) we recommend that you bring snacks to supplement the meals, such as cereal bars/protein bars, dried fruit etc. There may be the opportunity to purchase some snacks from a convenience store/bakery while we are passing through the cities on some tours, however, if you want items that are recognizable then it is probably best to bring these from home.